petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/securing-liferay/configuring-sso/configuring-liferay-authentication-with-pingone-using-saml.md

     1. Encryption: Leave unchecked.

         !!! note
-            For the purpose of this tutorial, we are leaving this unchecked, but we recommend encryption.
-Enabling encryption requires additional configuration with your infrastructure.
+            We recommend the use of encryption, however for the purpose of this tutorial we are leaving this unchecked.
+Enabling encryption may require additional configuration with your infrastructure.

     1. SLO endpoint: `https://[your_instance_url]/c/portal/saml/slo`